MicrosoftDocs/powerapps-docs/powerapps-docs/user/screen-reader.md

 # Use a screen reader

-Screen readers make app in Model-driven Powerapps accessible to people who have low or no vision or may need some extra support for a temporary scenario, such as eye fatigue.
+Screen readers make app in Model-driven PowerApps accessible to people who have low or no vision or may need some extra support for a temporary scenario, such as eye fatigue.
 Commonly used screen readers such as Narrator, JAWS, and NVDA are supported.

 - [Learn more about working with Microsoft Narrator](https://support.microsoft.com/help/22798)
 - [Learn more about working with JAWS](http://www.freedomscientific.com/Products/Blindness/JawsDocumentation)